ettore-infn/INFN-Design-Standards/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repository contains the INFN Design Standards, a set of classes and stylesheets for creating web applications that follow the INFN branding and usability guidelines.
-By using these standards, you can ensure a consistent look and feel across the INFN web infrastructure.
+Welcome to the world of INFN Design Standards — meticulously crafted to empower developers in creating web applications that effortlessly embody the essence of INFN's unique identity.
+Dive into this curated collection of classes and stylesheets, ensuring a harmonious blend of aesthetics and functionality across the entire INFN web infrastructure.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>